virtser/octopress/source/about/index.markdown

 footer: true
 ---

 Currently working as software engineering team lead on a very interesting project for Google.
-The challenge there is to build a new team from scratch and delvier.
+The challenge there is to build a new team from scratch and delvier great product.

 Before I worked at [eToro](http://etoro.com) as Infrastructure group leader, trying to hack the growth of eToro R&D with my team, optimize it, make it faster, make it scalable, work in DevOps culture.